 Thus, Waid introduces us to the first big theme of The Gauntlet.
 Not only are we getting classic Spidey foes, but they’re getting revamped.
 Powers will change, identities will change, purposes will change.
 Typically, I don’t like when writers play with the characters; I like them staying the same.
 However, increasing a bad guy’s power is not a bad change at all.
 It’s fun, makes him more of a threat, and feels like a natural continuation of his abilities.
 It also isn’t some sudden change that drastically alters the status quo.

 More changes are still to come, though.
 Spidey and Electro have one final fight, this time at the DB! building as the villain tries to use his newfound power surge to take out Bennet once and for all.
-It’s a pretty awesome showdown between the two, and Azaceta’s artwork goes a lot to add detail and action to the page.
-The battle culminates in Bennet getting crippled…and the collapse of the DB!
+It’s a pretty awesome showdown between the two, and Azaceta’s artwork does a lot to add detail and action to the page.
+The battle culminates with Bennet getting crippled and the DB! collapsing.

 Fred van Lante even uses it as the starting point for his story, which gives us a fresh look at old Spidey foe the Sandman.
 It’s good to see that van Lente is actually penning something of note here.
-While his three-part “Red-Headed Stranger” story reintroduced us to the Chameleon and MJ, he’s been typically sidelined with single issue fuller stories.
-To have him contribute with the main Gauntlet story is great.
+While his three-part “Red-Headed Stranger” story reintroduced us to the Chameleon and MJ, he’s been typically sidelined with single-issue fuller stories.
+To have him contribute to the main Gauntlet story is great.

 The plot thickens like spider-webbing.

 Eventually, this trail leads Spidey to Governor’s Island, an actual island in Manhattan that’s been converted into the lair of a deadly supervillain.
-Okay, that part isn’t true in real life, but in this issue, it’s the lair of a deadly supervillain.
-Flint Marko, the Sandman.
+Okay, that part isn’t true in real life, but in this issue, it’s the lair of a deadly supervillain: Flint Marko, the Sandman.
 Turns out, Sandy is the guy behind the murders.
-The reason the weapons vanished?
+Why did the weapons vanish?
 They were made from sand.
 Sandman was also the guy who kidnapped Keemia, calling her his “daughter.”